 PNR and KNR assume symmetry - hence no constants were applied.

-Tables 3-16a through 3-16x shows the results of the Trip mode choice calibration.
-Table 3-17a and 3-17b shows the target and model transit trips by household home district and household income category.
+Tables 3-16a through 3-16x show the results of the trip mode choice calibration.
+Tables 3-17a and 3-17b show the target and model transit trips by household home district and household income category.